-- Step 1 Log in to the management console. - Step 2 Click \equiv in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
+- Step 1 Log in to the management console. - Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
 In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Security Orchestration > Objects.
-On the displayed page, click the Type Management tab.

-- Step 5 On the Type Management page, click the Custom Type tab.
+On the displayed page, click the Type Management tab. - Step 5 On the Type Management page, click the Custom Type tab.
 On the displayed page, perform operations based on the type. - For a type: - a.
 In the Type List on the left of the Custom Type page, select the type to be associated with a layout. - b.
 In the detailed information about the type on the right, click Associate Layout.
 The Associate Layout dialog box is displayed. - c.
-In the Associate Layout dialog box, select the layout to be associated. - d.
-Click OK. - For a subtype: - a.
+In the Associate Layout dialog box, select the target layout and click OK. - For a subtype: - a.
 In the Type List on the left of the Custom Type page, select the type to be associated with a layout. - b.
 In the subtype list of this type displayed on the right, click Associate Layout in the Operation column of the target type to associate with the layout.
 The Associate Layout dialog box is displayed. - c.
-In the Associate Layout dialog box, select the layout to be associated. - d.
-Click OK.
+In the Associate Layout dialog box, select the target layout and click OK.